happycog/thirdway-craft-pdf-field/README.md

-# PDF Field plugin for Craft CMS 3.x
+# PDF Renderer plugin for Craft CMS 3.x

 Requests a new PDF for a product on save